slsa-framework/slsa-github-generator/README.md

 Below we describe the various [builders](#builders) and [generators](#generators) in this repository.
 They build and / or generate non-forgeable provenance using a trusted / isolated re-usable workflow.
 You can read up on the design in our [technical design document](#technical-design).

-To select the right option to geneate provenance for your use case, take into account the programming language and build toolchain you already use, e.g. `go`, `mvn`, `bazel`, etc. Select a [builder](#builders) for your ecosystem.
+To select the right option to generate provenance for your use case, take into account the programming language and build toolchain you already use, e.g. `go`, `mvn`, `bazel`, etc. Select a [builder](#builders) for your ecosystem.
 For example, if you use Go, use the [Go builder](internal/builders/go/README.md).
 If you use Java and build Maven packages, use the [Maven builder](internal/builders/maven/README.md), and so on.
 If your release scripts are more complex than what the builder supports; or if there is no builder for your ecosystem, use a provenance [generator](#generators) instead.